nandomp/nandomp.github.io/_pages/about.md

 Recent Highlights
 ======

+* Subscribe to our [AI Evaluation Digest](https://aievaluation.substack.com/) for the latest updates and important information!

 * Area Chair for [ECAI 2024](https://www.ecai2024.eu/),  join us in Santiago de Compostela!

 * Presented our paper [*"Your Prompt is My Command: On Assessing the Human-Centred Generality of Multimodal Models"*](https://ojs.aaai.org/index.php/AAAI/article/view/30612) in AAAI 2024.